A Guide to the 10 Best Themed Afternoon Teas in London

 The pros: The food is not only really imaginative, but also really good!
 I liked all of the sandwiches, and especially loved the chocolate financiers on the sweets side.
 I also appreciated that everything from the tea selections to the cocktails were Wonka-themed.
 And they offered free refills on everything, too, including the food.

 The cons: The sweets are all REALLY sweet (I mean, it comes with cotton candy, though, so this shouldn't be a surprise).
-I also was a bit bummed that the sweets aren't brought out until you finish the savories – the photographer in me was sad I couldn't take photos of everything together!
+I also was a bit bummed that the sweets aren't brought out until you finish the savories – I like to alternate sweet and savory at afternoon tea, and the photographer in me was sad I couldn't take photos of everything together!

 Who this tea is best for: Couples looking for a fun date, a good spot for a girls' outing, and also suitable for families.